Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 How to Do a Rhino Piercing?

-So what is the process like to get a rhino piercing?
+So what is the process like to get a Rhino piercing?
 It’s similar to other nose piercings, but it takes longer and is more uncomfortable because there is more cartilage that your piercer has to go through.
 Deeper piercings will increase the time and discomfort, and require an experienced piercer.

 Typically, the process entails: